Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Problem Statement Modeling

-A unique feature of the NYC Yellow taxis is that they may only be hailed from the street and are not authorized to conduct pre-arranged pick-ups.
-This provides an ideal setting for a counter-factual analysis since (1) we can assume a realistic position of each taxi at the beginning of the simulation (last drop-off location), and (2) all observed rides are obtained through search, thus -- assuming reasonable prices, and delays -- customers do not have nor are willing to take an alternative means of transportation.
-Thus, validating our choice that all of the algorithms considered will have to eventually serve all the requests.
-By law, there are $13,587$ taxis in NYC\footnote{ \url{https://www1.nyc.gov/site/tlc/businesses/yellow-cab.page}}.
+By law, there are $13,587$ taxis in NYC\footnoteref{TLCYellowCab}.
 The majority of the results presented in this paper use a much lower number of vehicles (what we call \emph{base number}) for three reasons: (1) to reduce the complexity of the problem, given that most of the employed algorithms can not handle such a large number of vehicles, (2) to evaluate under resource scarcity -- making the problem harder -- to better differentiate between the results, and (3) to investigate the possibility of a more efficient utilization of resources, with minimal cost to the consumers.
 However, we still present simulations for a wide range of vehicles, up to close to the total number.
-The number, initial location, and speed of the taxi vehicles were calculated as follows: